ThatOneGin/parfast/Quickstart.md

 ## syscalls

-Calls the kernel, the syscalls are labeled with a number in them, that shows the number of arguments they need for work.
-E.g. ```syscall4``` accepts four arguments, ```syscall0```, zero arguments. (but all of them need atleast one thing in the stack that will be pushed to the rax register)
+Calls the kernel, the syscalls are labeled with a number in them, that shows the number of arguments they need for work, E.g. ```syscall4``` accepts four arguments, ```syscall0```, zero arguments. (but all of them need atleast one thing in the stack that will be pushed to the rax register)

 ```c